BDC Hamburger Icon

 3. They have a problem-solving mindset.

 A key quality of a high-performing team is their ability to overcome obstacles.
 No matter the workplace, nothing is ever smooth sailing.
-Problems come in many forms; it could be a delay from a supplier, a technical breakdown or an idea that didn’t translate in the real world.
-Regardless of the nature of a problem, a team with a problem-solving mindset is one that is best equipped to deal with challenges.
+Problems come in many forms.
+It could be a delay from a supplier, a technical breakdown or an idea that didn’t translate in the real world.
+Regardless of the nature of a problem, a team with a problem-solving mindset is best equipped to deal with challenges.

 What does having a problem-solving mindset entail?
-It means having an optimistic outlook when something bad happens and the capability to quickly come up with possible solutions to resolve the issue.
+It means having an optimistic outlook when something bad happens and the capability to come up with possible solutions to resolve the issue quickly.
 It involves being resilient when failure occurs and having the fortitude to continue testing different methods to attain the desired outcome.

 A team with a problem-solving mindset does not allow obstacles to set them back permanently; instead, they focus on solutions, improvements and coming up with new ways to attack the problem so that negative impacts on productivity are minimal.